Piknic Électronik: Transportation

 The site is located within walking distance of Metro Jean-Drapeau on the yellow line.
 The site is also accessible by bus, details of which can be found here on Montreal's public transportation website, STM.
 While bicycles are not allowed on site, there are bike locking stations available outside the site.
 There are also three designated parking areas for cars.

 Petit Piknic

-Every Sunday from 2 pm to 7 pm, from July 1 to September 2, 2018, kids and young Piknickers are welcome to attend Petit Piknic on-site at Piknic Electronik Montreal.
-In addition to food trucks, bars and live musical performances, “in a unique green setting,” the area offers a, “new series of activities designed and thought out especially for parents and children.”
-Petit Piknic is free for children under 12 years old.
-In 2018, family combos for two adults and at least one child were available for purchase at the door for $29CAD.
+Piknic Electronik Montreal offers free Petit Piknic programming aimed at children and families on multiple afternoons throughout the summer season between noon and 3 PM.
+Aside from specialized music programming, the festival organizes games and other age-appropriate activities, as well as noise-cancelling headphones for children.
+Regular Piknic Electronik programming is also available free for children under the age of 12.

 Commitment to sustainable development

 Piknic Électronik is committed to acting in a green manner.
 The Montréal festival has committed to various initiatives.
 Below are some of the commitments according to the festival's website: